Message from the Director

 We hope that you find the information at this site useful.
 Please contact us if you need any additional information.

-The mission of the M. E. Rinker, Sr. School of Building Construction is to be the center of excellence for construction.
+The mission of the M. E. Rinker, Sr. School of Construction Management is to be the center of excellence for construction.
 The Rinker School will pursue this by:

 - Promoting professional and ethical behavior in education and practice,

 - Advancing the industry by creating new knowledge through research and scholarly activities,

 - Educating individuals in principles, knowledge and skills required to be successful in their professional careers, and

 - Providing service and transferring knowledge to the citizens of Florida, the construction industry, professional societies, the nation, and the world.

 The Rinker School will achieve this mission by fostering a core culture of value and quality.